Device Manual

 - Re-trigger BLE with a magnet swipe or a fresh-SD-card boot.

-- The USB-C port has no pass-through — confirm the cover is off and the cable is fully seated.
+- The port has no pass-through — confirm the cover is off and the cable is fully seated.

-- Try a different power source (different wall brick or computer port).
+- Try a different power source.

-My schedule doesn't seem to have been saved
+My schedule doesn’t seem to have saved